Marmara region

 The Marmara region (Turkish: Marmara Bölgesi) is a geographical region of Turkey.

-Located in East Thrace, it is bordered by Greece and the Aegean Sea to the west, Bulgaria and the Black Sea to the north, the Black Sea Region to the east, and the Aegean Region to the south.
+It is bordered by Greece and the Aegean Sea to the west, Bulgaria and the Black Sea to the north, the Black Sea Region to the east, and the Aegean Region to the south.
 At the center of the region is the Sea of Marmara, which gives the region its name.
 The largest city in the region is Istanbul.
 Other big cities are Bursa, İzmit, Balıkesir, Tekirdağ, Çanakkale and Edirne.

 Among the seven geographical regions, the Marmara region has the second-smallest area, yet the largest population; it is the most densely populated region in the country.

+It includes the region of East Thrace.

 Etymology

 The region is named for the Sea of Marmara, which in turn is named after Marmara Island, named for the marble (μάρμαρος) found there.

 Panorama of Istanbul taken from Galata Tower.
 From left to right you can see the asian side of the city, Topkapi Palace, Hagia Sophia, the Blue Mosque, Galata Bridge and the New Mosque.